 Take some time to explore all of the intricacies that make Bear Creek special or summit some of the local peaks (Mount Kineo, Mount Arthur, Mount Garfield).

-About 45 minutes outside of town and up into the mountains lies Rampart Reservoir and Rainbow Gulch.
+Situated in Woodland Park, about 45 minutes outside of town in and up into the mountains lies Rampart Reservoir and Rainbow Gulch.
 This particular trail is an excellent choice for hikers who like to stay active year round—it can certainly be a workout.

 Strap on the snowshoes and hike one and a half miles through Rainbow Gulch.
 If you choose to enjoy the silent beauty of the freshly fallen snow, continue on around the reservoir for a grand total of thirteen and a half miles.